 Correlated decoding in the surface code.
-Following the above discussion, we provide more insights related to the correlated decoding in the case of the surface-code transversal CNOT.
-Consider a circuit in which perfect (noiseless) surface codes are initialized, a transversal CNOT is executed and then projective readout is performed.
-If errors occur before the transversal CNOT, then these errors can propagate; for example, an X physical error on the control logical qubit will propagate onto the target logical qubit and thereby double the density of errors on the target logical qubit.
+Following the above discussion, we provide additional insights related to the correlated decoding in the case of the surface code transversal CNOT.
+Consider a circuit where perfect (noiseless) surface codes are initialized, a transversal CNOT is executed, and then projective readout is performed.
+If errors occur before the transversal CNOT, then these errors can propagate; e.g., an X physical error on the control logical qubit will propagate onto the target logical qubit, and thereby double the density of errors on the target logical qubit.
 By multiplying the projectively measured Z stabilizers of the target logical qubit with those of the control logical qubit, the propagation is undone.
 Now the target logical qubit only has to decode its original density of X errors.
-The same considerations can be made for Zerrors originating on the target logical qubit that propagate onto the control logical qubit.
+The same considerations can be made for Z errors originating on the target logical qubit that propagate onto the control logical qubit.
 However, if there are errors after the transversal CNOT, then multiplying the stabilizers instead doubles the density of such errors.
 Thus, the optimal decoding strategy if errors are only after the transversal CNOT is to perform independent matching within both codes.
-The general case in which errors are present both before and after the transversal CNOT corresponds to neither case and is modelled by our decoding hypergraph that has edges and hyperedges connecting the two logical qubits, with edge weights informed by our experimental error model.
-Extended Data Fig. 5 explores decoding performance with different values of the scaled weights of the edges and hyperedges that connect the stabilizers of the two logical qubits.
+The general case where errors are present both before and after the transversal CNOT corresponds to neither case, and is modeled by our decoding hypergraph that has edges and hyperedges connecting the two logical qubits, with edgeweights informed by our experimental error model.
+Fig. 5 explores decoding performance with different values of the scaled weights of the edges and hyperedges that connect the stabilizers of the two logical qubits.
 These results illustrate that the correlated decoding is robust (but not completely insensitive) to the nFT errors associated with ancilla measurement errors.
-This feature would also be recovered by the simpler multiplication decoder, which would be entirely insensitive to errors from ancilla measurement, but is-however-more sensitive to errors after the CNOT.
-Specifically, Extended Data Fig. 5c shows that our optimized decoder is not simply a 'multiplication decoder', as the ancilla measurement values indeed contribute to the correction procedure and make the correlated decoding more robust to decoder parameters.
-For a given logical circuit, our correlated decoding procedure generates a decoding hypergraph, which we then solve using most likely error methods, which is done here for both surface-code and colour-code experiments, and can generically be applied to any stabilizer codes and Clifford circuits.
-More theoretical details and discussion of correlated decoding will be presented in M.C. et al, manuscript in preparation.
+This feature would also be recovered by the simpler multiplication decoder, which would be entirely insensitive to errors from ancilla measurement, but however is more sensitive to errors after the CNOT.
+Specifically, ED Fig. 5c shows that our optimized decoder is not simply a "multiplication decoder" as the ancilla measurement values indeed contribute to the correction procedure and make the correlated decoding more robust to decoder parameters.
+For a given logical circuit, our correlated decoding procedure generates a decoding hypergraph which we then solve using most likely error methods, which is done here for both surface code and color code experiments, and can generically be applied to any stabilizer codes and Clifford circuits [75].
+More theoretical details and discussion of correlated decoding will be presented in Ref.
+[80].

-2D colour codes.
-2D colour codes are topological codes that are similar to surface codes.
-Often portrayed in a triangular geometry, the colour codes used here are a tiling of three colours of weight-4 and weight-6 stabilizers, with $X_L$ and $Z_L$ operator strings running along the boundary of the code.
-In this work, we study 2D d=3 colour codes, as portrayed in Fig. 3a, which only contain weight-4 stabilizers given by the products of X and Z on the qubits of each coloured plaquette.
-This d=3 colour code is identical to the seven-qubit Steane code.

-However, we emphasize that the techniques used here directly apply to larger-distance colour codes.
+2D color codes.
+Two-dimensional color codes are topological codes, which are similar to surface codes [88].
+Often portrayed in a triangular geometry, the color codes used here are a tiling of three colors of weight-4 and weight-6 stabilizers, with X_L and Z_L operator strings running along the boundary of the code [88].
+In this work we study two-dimensional d=3 color codes, as portrayed in Fig. 3a, which only contain weight-4 stabilizers given by the products of X and Z on the qubits of each colored plaquette.
+This d=3 color code is identical to the 7-qubit Steane code.
+However, we emphasize that the techniques used here directly apply to larger-distance color codes [89].